awsdocs/aws-iot-docs/developerguide/job-configurations-api.md

 ## Retry configuration<a name="job-retry-api"></a>

 **Note**
 When you're creating a job, consider the appropriate number of retries to use for your configuration\.
-To avoid incurring excess costs because of potential retry failures, add an adbort configuration\.
+To avoid incurring excess costs because of potential retry failures, add an abort configuration\.
 After a job has been created, the number of retries can't be updated\.
 You can only set the number of retries to 0 by using the [UpdateJob](https://docs.aws.amazon.com/iot/latest/apireference/API_UpdateJob.html) API operation\.

 To add this configuration by using the API, specify the [https://docs.aws.amazon.com/iot/latest/apireference/API_jobExecutionsRetryConfig.html](https://docs.aws.amazon.com/iot/latest/apireference/API_jobExecutionsRetryConfig.html) parameter when you run the [https://docs.aws.amazon.com/iot/latest/apireference/API_CreateJob.html](https://docs.aws.amazon.com/iot/latest/apireference/API_CreateJob.html) or the [https://docs.aws.amazon.com/iot/latest/apireference/API_CreateJobTemplate.html](https://docs.aws.amazon.com/iot/latest/apireference/API_CreateJobTemplate.html) API operation\.